openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Update-to-new-version.md

 ## Quick walk-through for experienced users

-Please scipt this paragraph if you update for the first time.
-The next lines are for experienced users.
+Please skip this paragraph if you update for the first time.
+The quick walk-through is for experienced users.
 Your next step would be to [install git](../Installing-AndroidAPS/git-install.rst) if you do not have it already.

 If you already updated AAPS in previous versions and use a Windows PC you can update in two simple steps: